raymyers/ate-your-greens/README.md

 Unofficial syntax for [EYG lang](https://github.com/CrowdHailer/eyg-lang) and verifier for the pure subset.

-EYG means Eat Your Greens, a metaphor for choices with long-term benefit.
+EYG = Eat Your Greens, a metaphor for choices with long-term benefit.
+It's a small language being created by Peter Saxton with interesting properties.

-AYG = Ate Your Greens, or Applicative EYG.
-"Ate" in the past tense means to imply exploration of what some of EYG's long-term benefits could be.
+AYG = *Ate* Your Greens.
+It's an exploration of what some of EYG's long-term benefits could be.
+The focus on pure code (no side-effects) gives us a useful subset to start with for prototyping compilation and Formal Verification.

 ## Syntax